-There was a time where urban music in the UK only existed online.
-Before Spotify's playlists and the Official UK Charts championed the sounds of rap-orientated music in UK rappers, the onus fell largely on platforms who had no clear route to commercialisation.
+There was once a time when urban music in Britain only existed online.
+Before Spotify's playlists and the Official UK Charts championed the sounds of rap-orientated music from British rappers, the onus fell largely on platforms who had no clear route to commercialisation.
 Link Up TV is a video hub, first and foremost.
-From hosting anthems like Mist's "Karlas Back" and Section Boyz's "Trappin' Ain't Dead", to their iconic Behind Barz freestyle series, Link Up have become an undeniable force in British rap music over the years.
+From hosting anthems like Mist's "Karla's Back" and Section Boyz's "Trappin' Ain't Dead", to their iconic Behind Barz freestyle series, Link Up have become an undeniable force in British rap music over the years.
 With over 5,000 videos, two apps and now a print magazine, it's fair to say that Link Up has played a monumental role in helping the scene grow to where it is today.

 How did the idea for Link Up TV come about?

 Many don't know that Link Up TV's first steps involved being an events website that promoted raves.
 I tried that but couldn't keep up with Promotion City, who were the go-to people at the time, so I decided to focus on videos.
 At that time, funds were a bit low so I couldn't really travel a lot to go and link different MCs, so I decided to put everyone in one studio and bring the talent to me.
 I remember I filmed the first ever Behind Barz with Dramatics, who was one of the best lyricists around.
 He had one bar that I loved where his friend asked where he keeps the burner, and he replies: "Against the Bush like Obama".
 Trust me: he was one of the best!
 We did the Dramatics episode, but it never came out.
 Then a friend of mine, Ren, had a studio and said we can use it every Sunday, so that's what we did and that's how things begun.